 The Social Security Administration (SSA) offers an extended period of eligibility that could help you if you have received Social Security disability benefits and then go back to work.
 During the extended period of eligibility, you may be able to collect your Social Security disability income in a given month if your income is less than the amount that the SSA has established for the substantial gainful activity (SGA).
-In 2014, the SGA was $1,070 per month for Social Security disability recipients who did not qualify on the basis of blindness.
+In 2017, the SGA was $1,170 per month for Social Security disability recipients who did not qualify on the basis of blindness.
+Social Security disability recipients who are blind can earn up to $1,950 month according to the 2017 SGA guidelines.

 Do You Qualify?